wagtail/wagtail/docs/reference/pages/theory.rst

 Scheduled Publishing
 ~~~~~~~~~~~~~~~~~~~~

 Page publishing can be scheduled through the *Go live date/time* feature in the *Settings* tab of the *Edit* page.
-This allows you to set set up initial page publishing or a page update in advance and it will only happen at the
+This allows you to set set up initial page publishing or a page update in advance.
-scheduled time.
 In order for pages to be published at the scheduled time you should set up the :ref:`publish_scheduled_pages` management command.

-The basic workflow is as follows.
+The basic workflow is as follows:

-* Scheduling a revision for a page that is not currently live schedules that page to go live when the scheduled time comes.
+* Scheduling a revision for a page that is not currently live means that page will go live when the scheduled time comes.
-* Scheduling a revision for a page that is already live schedules that revision to update the page when the time comes.
+* Scheduling a revision for a page that is already live means that revision will be published when the time comes.
-* If page has a scheduled revision and you set another revision to publish immediately the scheduled revision will be unscheduled.
+* If page has a scheduled revision and you set another revision to publish immediately, the scheduled revision will be unscheduled.

-The *Revisions* view for a given page will show which revision is scheduled and for when it is scheduled.
-A scheduled revision in teh list will also provide an *Unschedule* button to cancel it.
+The *Revisions* view for a given page will show which revision is scheduled and when it is scheduled for.
+A scheduled revision in the list will also provide an *Unschedule* button to cancel it.